bcii/bcii.github.io/index.md

 <strong>Welcome to bcii</strong>

+bcii is about WEBDESIGN, THEMES, HOSTING,

+WOOCOMMERCE, SEO / SMO & MORE

-We are about to create our site.
+We are about to redesign our site.

 So visit us again to see more.